zarnecki/CREDO_webcam/devel/README.md

 some parts of the code around).

 Parsing of input arguments, some more optimization and minor changes in output added by AFZ.

+- credo_webcam_14_8.py

+Version with the simple user interface in the terminal window.
+Allows to set observer's position (latitude, longitude) and select input device (or file).
+More options still to come.